rubyonjets/jets/docs/_docs/events-iot.md

 title: IoT Events
 ---

 Jets supports [IoT Events](https://aws.amazon.com/iot-events/).
 This allows you to have a Lambda function run when IoT data is received.
-You provide a SQL statement to define an [IoT TopicRule](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-iot-topicrule.html).
+You provide a SQL statement to define an [IoT Topic Rule](https://docs.aws.amazon.com/iot/latest/developerguide/iot-rules.html).
 You can access the data via `event`.

 ![](/img/docs/iot-diagram.png)